Vitamin C benefits, dosage, and deficiency

 Vitamin C benefits for skin

-We've covered the brain and the rest of your body, but what does vitamin C do for your face?
+We've covered the brain, but what does vitamin C do for your face?

 Vitamin C deficiencies are shockingly common in Europe and North America.
 Depending on factors like your diet, age and even your socioeconomic status, as many as 1 in 5 men and 1 in 9 women don't get enough vitamin C (L-ascorbic acid).